 Drinking and Driving (D&D) offences such as impaired driving, failing to provide a breath sample or a breath sample is over 80 mg are Criminal Code offences in Canada.
 A DUI (Driving under the influence) offence has dire consequences to both your licence and insurance premiums.
 If found guilty, harsh sanctions can be put into place that can affect your current job, future employment opportunities and your ability to travel.

 You do not need to let one mistake affect your future.
-We have a team of Toronto DUI lawyers that can help you avoid the disastrous mandatory penalties associated with impaired driving.
+We have a team of Toronto DUI criminal lawyers that can help you avoid the disastrous mandatory penalties associated with impaired driving.
 Our team of DUI lawyers in Toronto will demonstrate strong attention to detail when it comes to defending you against your drinking and driving charges.

 Drinking and driving charges are offences in the Criminal Code that have mandatory sentences even if you have no Criminal or Highway Traffic Act record.
 The minimum sentence for a first offence is a $1000 fine and a 12-month driving prohibition.
 For a second offence, the sentence is 30 days in jail and for a third offence, it increases to 120 days in jail.
 Aggravating features such as an accident, high breath sample readings or reckless driving can lead to penalties well above the minimum sentence.
 Our Impaired Driving lawyers will work tirelessly to win your case or to ensure the lowest possible penalty.